jupyterlab-contrib/jupyterlab-vim/README.md

 ## Modes

-Like vim Jupyterlab has a concept of edit mode and command mode.
-Command mode is when the cursor is not in a specific cell, and edit mode when typing in a cell.
+Like vim, Jupyterlab has a distinction between edit mode and command mode.
+Jupyterlab Command mode is when the cursor is not in a specific cell, and edit mode when typing in a cell.

-This extension combines that model with the standard vim model of Normal, Insert and Visual modes.
+This extension combines the Jupyterlab (Edit and Command) modes with the standard vim modes (Normal, Insert, Visual).
 So the set of modes now looks like:

 1. Jupyterlab Command Mode
 2. Jupyterlab Edit Mode